djimeneth/ChampSim-bp/README.md

 The TAGE-SC-L implementation was shamelessly stolen from Alberto Ros who courageously adapted it from Seznec's steaming pile of code.

+I also adapted Alberto's "AlderLake" config file that attempts to model Intel's Alder Lake.
+I modified the branch prediction latency and some other latencies to reflect a modern 20 stage pipeline.
+There are a number of json config files named after the branch predictors in them.

-Future plans include putting in ITTAGE and BLBP indirect predictors.
+Future plans include putting in ITTAGE and BLBP indirect predictors, as well as good instruction prefetchers.

 # ChampSim